How to Choose the Best Coding Bootcamp for You

 5. Visit Their Campuses

-Finally, if you’re able, you’ll want to visit campuses in person before committing to a coding bootcamp.
-Both employees and students emphasize the importance of seeing the classrooms and meeting the staff face-to-face, to determine if this is the environment you want to be in before signing on.
+Finally, if you’re able, you’ll want to visit campuses in person before committing to a program.
+Both coding bootcamp employees and students emphasize the importance of seeing the classrooms and meeting the staff face-to-face, to determine if this is the environment you want to be in before signing on.

 Attend open houses or events that the school is holding—many schools have an events page where you can view when and where talks, panels, and meet-and-greets are taking place.
 Or visit on your own to take a look at where you’ll be learning.
 This way, you can gain personal insight you might otherwise miss online and from secondhand information.